Keele station

 Keele is a subway station on Line 2 Bloor–Danforth of the Toronto subway in Toronto, Ontario, Canada.
 It is located just north of Bloor Street West on the east side of Keele Street.
-The station opened in 1966, and was the western terminus of the line until 1968.
-Wi-Fi service is available at this station.
+The station opened in 1966 and was the western terminus of the line until 1968.

 History

 When the Bloor–Danforth line was opened in 1966 from Keele to Woodbine station, the Bloor streetcar line was dramatically shortened.
-It now traveled east from Jane Loop only as far as Keele Station; at the eastern end of the line, a separate Danforth streetcar was established, from Woodbine station to Luttrell Loop.
+It now traveled east from Jane Loop only as far as Keele station; at the eastern end of the line, a separate Danforth streetcar was established, from Woodbine station to Luttrell Loop.